IABTechLab/SHARC/draft_messaging_protocol.md

 enum NavigationSupport {"adHandles", "playerHandles", "notSupported"};
 enum CloseButtonSupport {"adHandles", "playerHandles"};

-videoDimensions,
-    Communicates media element coordinates and size. -1 indicates an unknown value. creativeDimensions,
+creativeDimensions,
-    Communicates creative iframe coordinates and size the player will set when iframe becomes visible. -1 indicates an unknown value. fullscreen,
+    Communicates container coordinates and size when the container is present in the view hiearchy. -1 indicates an unknown value. fullscreen,
-    The value true indicates that the player is currently in fullscreen mode. fullscreenAllowed,
+    The value true indicates that the container is currently in fullscreen mode. fullscreenAllowed,
-    Communicates the player’s capacity to toggle screen modes.
+    Communicates the container's capacity to toggle screen modes.

         The value true indicates that creative may request screen mode change.
-        The value false denotes that the player will reject calls to change screen mode.*
+        The value false denotes that the container will reject calls to change screen mode.* version,

-variableDurationAllowed,
-    Communicates player’s capacities† to:

-        interrupt ad playback progress – the ability to pause the media;
-        extend ad user experience length beyond ad media duration after ad playback completion;
-        accommodate creative’s ad stop request.

-    The value true asserts that the player can:

-        pause media playback in response to creative’s requests;
-        extend ad experience after media playback completion (and abstaining from ad unloading) if the creative posts ad duration change instructions;
-        accommodate creative’s ad stop request.‡

-skippableState,
-    Expresses:

-        player’s ability to skip the ad;†
-        VAST skippability-associated instructions logic management;

-    button handling delegation.

-The value playerHandles indicates that all of the following applies:

-    the publisher controls skippability logic (including handling of VAST skipoffset directives);
-    either VAST contains skipoffset or the skippability is the publisher-administered behavior;
-    the player implements the

-    button;
-    the player will ignore skip requests from the creative.

-The value adHandles signals that the player:

-    can skip the ad;
-    does not implement internal

-    button;
-    disregards VAST skippability directives;
-    will skip the ad in response to § 4.4.16 SIMID:Creative:requestSkip message.§

-The value notSkippable declares that the player:

-    cannot skip the ad;
-    ignores VAST skippability instructions;
-    will disregard skip request from the creative.

-With both playerHandles and notSkippable, the creative avoids the
-    button drawing.
-skipoffset,
-    Optional parameter that communicates the time the ad becomes skippable for the current session.

-    The skipoffset value format is "HH:MM:SS" or "HH:MM:SS.mmm".
-    The value can differ from the skipoffset in the VAST response when the player controls skippability.
-If the parameter’s skippableState value is "adHandles", the creative must display the

-    button when media playback arrives at the time specified by the skipoffset parameter. version,
-    The SIMID version the player implements. muted,
+    The SHARC version the container implements. muted,
-    true if the player § is muted.◊ volume,
+    true if the environment § is muted.◊ volume,
-    player’s § volume – expressed as a number between 0 and 1.0.
+    environment's § volume – expressed as a number between 0 and 1.0.
 siteUrl,
     The URI of the publisher’s site.
 May be full or partial URL. appId,
     The ID of the mobile app, if applicable. useragent,
     The information about SDKs as well as the player’s vendor and version.
-The value should comply with VAST-specified conventions. deviceId,
+The value should comply with VAST-specified conventions.
+(TODO) deviceId,
     IDFA or AAID
 NavigationSupport,